 High School Honors students can earn between 6 and 8 credits.
 Commuter students who take one course earn 4 credits.

 - What is the cost of the High School Honors Program?

 Please see the Tuition, Aid, & Payment page for a detailed description of the cost of attending the High School Honors Program.

 - Is there financial aid available?

 Yes, financial aid is available.
-Awards are based a combination of need and academic merit.
+Awards are based on a combination of need and academic merit.
 Please click here to learn how to apply for financial aid.
 Commuter students who enroll in one four-credit course and international students are not eligible for financial aid.